ceres-solver/ceres-solver/docs/source/installation.rst

       terms.
 Ceres requires some components that are only licensed under GPL/Commercial terms.

+#. ``MKL [Default: ON]``: By default, Ceres will use Intel oneMKL when its
+   CMake package configuration is found.
+This enables ``MKL_SPARSE`` for covariance estimation and ``MKL_SPARSE_QR`` for general sparse nonlinear least squares problems.
+Existing sparse solver defaults are unchanged.

+   CMake automatically searches for the oneMKL package configuration.
+If detection fails, set ``MKL_DIR`` to the directory containing ``MKLConfig.cmake`` or add the oneMKL installation prefix to ``CMAKE_PREFIX_PATH``. oneMKL 2021.3 or newer is required because this is the first version that provides ``MKLConfig.cmake``.
+Ceres selects the LP64 MKL interface by default because its sparse matrix indices use 32-bit integers.

 #. ``ACCELERATESPARSE [Default: ON]``: By default, Ceres will link to
    Apple's Accelerate framework directly if a version of it is detected which supports solving sparse linear systems.
 Note that on Apple OSs